 Optometrist Education Requirements and Training Information

 Optometrists are physicians who diagnose and treat vision problems.
-To practice as an optometrist, you need to pass a national examination and, possibly, a state examination in order to obtain licensing.
+To practice as an optometrist, you need to pass a national examination and, in some cases, a state examination in order to obtain licensing.
 Enrolled students must learn how to examine patients, diagnose vision disorders, treat vision problems and educate patients on common eye-related concerns.
 Before graduating, students must complete clinical rotations and internships.

 The first few years of a Doctor of Optometry degree program cover basic human anatomy, ocular anatomy, basic vision science and neuroanatomy.
-The second half of such a degree program is made up mainly of laboratory and clinical work, where students are expected to learn how to manage vision care in a clinical environment.
+The second half of the degree program is made up mainly of laboratory and clinical work, where students are expected to learn how to manage vision care in a clinical environment.
 The fourth and final year of a Doctor of Optometry program is made up of clinical rotations and internships at hospitals and specialty eye clinics.

 Doctor of optometry degree programs contain an intensive sequence of courses ranging from basic anatomy to advanced clinical practice.
 Some examples of such courses include:

-- Introduction to vision science
+- Introduction to vision science and ocular anatomy

 - Advanced human physiology

-- Community health optometry
+- Community health

-- Ophthalmic optics lab
+- Ophthalmic optics lab and medical lab procedures

-- Developmental optometry
+- Developmental and primary optometry

 Employment Outlook and Salary Info